Once upon a time, in a far-off land called Sleepyside-on-Hudson...

 #32 (The Mystery of the Whispering Witch ): Creepy with a real, "live" ghost!

 What's with the Comic Sans?

 Yes, I know this font is very 2001.
-And even in 2001 it was very 2001. :) I like it, though, and it fits the more whimsical side of my personality, so it ain't changin', no matter how many Jixsters passively-aggressively complain on the MB about it, lol!
+And even in 2001 it was very 2001. :) I like it, though, and its web safe and fits the more whimsical side of my personality, so it ain't changin', no matter how many Jixsters passively-aggressively complain about it on the MB, lol!